I want to live as long as possible, as healthy as possible.

 - Exercised → why something we never evolved to do is healthy and rewarding

 And for the research part I think we need different strategies and frameworks to research life extension so we can maximise our probabilities.
 I highly encourage you to donate to any of these foundations.
 And if you have the means, invest in startups that are looking to extend healthspan and lifespan in any way.
-Check out my recommendations list where I included some VCs and startups that are working hard to advance the science.

 If you're new to the longevity field and want to learn more about the science of aging I highly encourage you to read any of these books: